cscart/docs/developer_guide/core/documents/snippets.rst

 Sometimes you can't create a template you'd like with the default visual editor.
 It might be ineffective, or you might want some additional structured data.

 For example, to print the list of the products in an **order.invoice** document you will need a table that can easily be expanded.
 Obviously, the visual editor is not the best tool in this case.
-To solve the tasks like this, we added the hooks thta can influence the snippet rendering and extend the interface of the editor.
+To solve the tasks like this, we added the hooks that can influence the snippet rendering and extend the interface of the editor.

 ---------
 PHP Hooks